zvifadzomatsenazingoni/Poverty-project/README.md

    MORAN_LAG_secter: Lagged geographic accessibility values.

-7. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for ultrapoor and geographic accessibility of secondary and tertiary healthcare facilities.
+7. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for percentage of ultrapoor households per community and geographic accessibility of secondary and tertiary healthcare facilities.
 The column variable labels are:

    SOURCE_ID: The spatial unit unique identifier.